ctuning/ck-dev-compilers/README.md

  $ ck install package:compiler-gcc-any-src-linux
 ```

-It is possible to build LLVM 3.9.0 from sources simply as following:
+It is possible to build LLVM 3.9.0 from sources simply as follows:
 ```
 $ ck install package:compiler-llvm-3.9.0-src-linux
 ```